Paul Zuvella

-Paul Zuvella (born October 31, 1958) is a former Major League Baseball player and minor league baseball manager.
+Paul Zuvella (born October 31, 1958) is an American former Major League Baseball player and minor league baseball manager.
 Primarily a shortstop and second baseman, he stood 6'0" tall, weighed 178 pounds, and batted and threw right-handed.

 Atlanta Braves

 Following his graduation from Samuel Ayer High School in Milpitas, California, Zuvella matriculated at Stanford University.
 The Milwaukee Brewers selected him in the eleventh round of the June 1979 Major League Baseball Draft, but he elected not to sign and returned to school for his senior year.
 After which, the Atlanta Braves selected him in the fifteenth round of the 1980 Major League Baseball Draft.

 Zuvella batted .315 his first professional season with the Durham Bulls.
 In 1981, Zuvella batted .299 with eleven home runs for the Savannah Braves, however, his .947 fielding percentage was less than acceptable for a shortstop.
 His fielding improved considerably in 1982, and at the end of the season, he received a September call-up to the Atlanta Braves.

 Zuvella made his major league debut with the Braves on September 4, 1982, appearing as a pinch runner in a 4–1 loss to the Montreal Expos.
 With All-Star Rafael Ramírez firmly entrenched at short, Zuvella spent parts of the next four seasons on Atlanta's bench, appearing in a career-high 81 games in 1985.
 In that season, his most successful, he batted .253 in 190 at bats.